sahahn/parc_scaling/docs/index.md

 - We don't observe a big difference between ["Voted"](./multiple_parcellations_setup#voted) vs. ["Stacked"](./multiple_parcellations_setup#stacked), ensemble methods, [or do we](./ensemble_comparison.html)?.

+- Sourcing random parcellation for ensembling from fixed sizes outperforms sourcing parcellations from a range of sizes (See [Stats](./ensemble_comparison#fixed-vs-across-sizes)).

 - See also [full results table](./full_results.html)

 ## Authors